Carlos Tenorio

 Carlos Vicente Tenorio Medina (born 14 May 1979) is an Ecuadorian former footballer who last played for Ecuadorian club Atlético Saquisilí.
-From 2001 to 2009, he represented the Ecuador national football team.
+From 2001 to 2009, he played for the Ecuador national team.

 Club career

 Tenorio began his club career with LDU Quito in the Ecuadorian Serie B, helping them regain promotion to Serie A in the 2001 season by topping the division with Tenorio scoring 11 league goals.
 In 2003, Tenorio won the Serie A title with LDU Quito.
-Afterwards he joined Saudi Arabian club Al-Nassr for one season, scoring 15 goals in 16 appearances.
+Afterwards he joined Saudi Arabian club Al Nassr for one season, scoring 15 goals in 16 appearances.
 From 2003 to 2009, Tenorio played in Qatar for Al Sadd, winning three Qatar Stars League titles, before moving to Al-Nasr in the United Arab Emirates.
 In 2012, Tenorio returned to South America, playing for various clubs including Vasco da Gama who were relegated from the Brazilian Série A in 2013, and Bolívar who topped the Bolivian Primera División in 2014–15.
 He returned to Quito for one season in 2016.